Owner Operator vs Company Driver: Which is Right for You?

 • Document prescription medications with DOT medical examiners

-What business expense write-offs do owner operators miss?
+What business expense write-offs do owner operators often miss?

-• Portion of streaming services for sleeper berth
+• A portion of streaming services used in the sleeper berth

-Which states are best for owner operator tax benefits?
+Which states offer the best tax benefits for owner operators?

-1. Texas: No state income tax + heavy equipment exemptions
+1. Texas: No state income tax plus exemptions for heavy equipment

 2. Florida: Low IFTA fuel tax rates

-3. South Dakota: Easy LLC formation for asset protection
+3. South Dakota: Streamlined LLC formation for asset protection

 U.S. Trucking Resources